sccn/sccn.github.io/others/The_first_decade_of_EEGLAB.md

 Statistics
 ----------
 The total
-number of lines of code (excluding plug-ins) is currently 145,271 comprising 636 stand-alone functions.
+number of lines of code (excluding plugins) is currently 145,271 comprising 636 stand-alone functions.
 Currently, there are 15,265 researchers on the EEGLAB news list.
 EEGLAB has been downloaded about 350,000 times.
 According to the ISI web of knowledge, the original 2004 [EEGLAB